Finite-dimensional approximations and semigroup coactions for operator algebras: Introduction

-This question was already raised in \cite[Section 5]{CR2018rfd}, where some partial results supported an affirmative answer.
-Our results show that Question \ref{Q:rfdC*max} is equivalent to the question of whether or not the \emph{existence} of a representation admitting a finite-dimensional approximation implies that \emph{all} representations admit an Exel--Loring approximation.
-Our approximation techniques and the resulting property $(\mathscr{F})$ thus unearth an intermediate state which may prove useful in answering this question.
-The rest of the paper is motivated by Question \ref{Q:rfdC*max}, in that we find concrete operator algebras whose maximal $\rC^*$-cover is RFD.
+This question was already raised in \cite[Section 5]{CR2018rfd} with some partial results; see also \cite{thompson2022} for recent progress.
+Our results show that Question \ref{Q:rfdC*max} is equivalent to asking when is it the case that the \emph{existence} of a representation admitting a finite-dimensional approximation implies that \emph{all} representations admit an Exel--Loring approximation.
+Our approximation techniques and the resulting property $(\mathscr{F})$ thus unearth an intermediate state worthy of investigation.

+\begin{question} Let $\A$ be an RFD operator algebra.
+When does $\A$ have property $(\mathscr{F})$?
+In other words, when do all representations of $\A$ admit a finite-dimensional approximation? \end{question}

+After this paper appeared on arXiv, Hartz was able to find an example of an operator algebra $\A$ such that $\rC^*_{\max}(\A)$ is not RFD while $\A$ is RFD \cite[Theorem 1.3]{Har+}.
+In fact, this operator algebra $\A$ also fails to have property $(\mathscr{F})$.
+Thus, we see that there are representations of this RFD operator algebra $\A$ which do not even admit a finite-dimensional approximation, where pointwise convergence occurs in the SOT.
+This means that without restricting the class of representations under consideration (as is done in Theorem \ref{T:mainA} for instance), \cite[Theorem 1.2]{Har+} is sharp, and constitutes a genuine generalization of the Exel--Loring theorem to the non-self-adjoint context.
+In light of this, our Theorem \ref{T:mainB} is particularly enlightening, as it offers an optimal characterization of residual finite-dimensionality of $\rC^*_{\max}(\A)$ in terms of \emph{all} representations of $\A$.

+The rest of our paper is motivated by Question \ref{Q:rfdC*max}, in that we find concrete operator algebras whose maximal $\rC^*$-cover is RFD, and thus do not display the pathological behaviour of the example from \cite{Har+}.

 While $\rC^*$-algebras are analogous to groups, general operator algebras are analogous to semigroups.
 Hence, non-self-adjoint operator algebras arising from semigroups form a natural class of examples for our study.
 Semigroup $\rC^*$-algebras have been studied by many authors over the years \cite{nica1992, LR1996, CL2002, CL2007, CEL2015, BLS2017, aHRT2018, aHNSY2021}, where a unified approach was obtained by Li for the class of \emph{independent} semigroups in \cite{li2012, li2013, li2017}.
 An operator algebra analogue of the reduced group $\rC^*$-algebra is $\A_r(P)$, which is the operator algebra generated by the left regular representation of $P$ on $\ell^2(P)$.